 Winter at the Black Rabbit Bar & Restaurant at Edgefield is everything you dream of – cozy, warm, full of creative cocktails, delicious comfort food and extravagant-yet-homey desserts.
-We sat down with Executive Chef Jaime Shultz and Executive Pastry Chef Chuck Dugo to taste and talk.
-Black Rabbit Executive Chef Jaime Shultz After a stint…Read More
+We sat down with Executive Chef Jaime Shultz and Pastry Chef Chuck Dugo to taste and talk.
+Black Rabbit Executive Chef Jaime Shultz After a stint at the…Read More

 Stephanie and Merrick McGinnis have ridden their bikes from Key West to Nova Scotia, Boston to Seattle and up and down the West Coast.
 Now these two-time Cosmic Tripsters are taking McMenamins by bike on a quest to fill their third Passports in a ride that may not be their longest (Boston-Seattle gets that honor…Read More

 We’ve added more bloom to our traditional Sunflower IPA recipe, complete with an array of hop varieties for added aroma and hop flavor, to brew up one batch of Dry-Hopped Sunflower IPA.
 Starting July 1, these limited-edition bottles of Dry-Hopped Sunflower IPA are available for sale until they run out.
 You can find the 22-ounce bottles at all our Oregon and Vancouver, Wash. locations for $5.10 each.Read More